 Access to healthcare in the U.S. may have been somewhat improved by the passage of the Patient Protection and Affordable Care Act, but this sweeping law didn’t extend health insurance to every American.
-In fact, the Kaiser Family Foundation (KFF) reports that, during their last count in 2018, 27.9 million non-elderly individuals were without a health insurance plan.
+In fact, the Kaiser Family Foundation (KFF) reports that, during its last count in 2019, 28.9 million non-elderly individuals were without a health insurance plan.

 Even those who do have health insurance can face some shockingly high costs in terms of annual deductibles and copayments.
-In 2020, for example, plans offered on the national Healthcare.gov website come with maximum out-of-pocket limits of $16,400 for families and $8,200 for individuals.
-That’s a lot of money for someone who actually has health insurance to begin with.
+In 2021, for example, plans offered on the national Healthcare.gov website come with maximum out-of-pocket limits of $17,100 for families and $8,550 for individuals.
+That’s a lot of money for someone who actually has health insurance to begin with, especially with the extra difficulty COVID-19 has added to managing expenses.

-If you don’t have money in the bank or in a Health Savings Account (HSA) to cover medical expenses, it’s possible you’ll be stuck charging medical expenses on a credit card.
+If you don’t have money in the bank or in a health savings account (HSA) to cover medical expenses, it’s possible you’ll be stuck charging medical expenses on a credit card.
 While it’s better to have an emergency fund for surprise medical expenses, paying with credit isn’t the end of the world.
-Of course, you’ll be a lot better off if you pick the right credit card for medical expenses, and if you pay off your medical debt as quickly as you can.

 Potential risks of paying a medical bill with a credit card